 The Assam Police and central intelligence agencies have gone into a tizzy as the arrested terrorists and their linkmen - Qamar’s brother Saiful Islam, Riazuddin Bhuyan, Jainal Ahmed, Baharul Islam, Omar Farukh and Shahnawaz Alam, Saidul Alam and Abhimanyu Chauhan - have started spilling the beans.

-The JMB had managed to establish a base in Assam a few years ago and has intensified efforts to woo Muslims in the state by stoking fears over the NRC updation exercise (read report).
-The recent arrest of a JMB terrorist and the revelations made by him (read report) have also set alarm bells ringing in India’s security establishment.
-The JMB has close links with Pakistan’s ISI and after repeated crackdowns on the outfit by the Sheikh Hasina government, top JMB operatives have taken refuge in Assam and Bengal (read report).
-During the rule of the Khaleda Zia-led (BNP), which was pro-Pakistan and anti-India, the ISI had funded the (ULFA) and the (NDFB) as well as some other separatist terror groups in the North East.
+The JMB had managed to establish a base in Assam a few years ago and has intensified efforts to woo Muslims in the state by stoking fears over the NRC updation exercise (read this report).
+The recent arrest of a JMB terrorist and the revelations made by him (read this report) have also set alarm bells ringing in India’s security establishment.
+The JMB has close links with Pakistan’s ISI and after repeated crackdowns on the outfit by the Sheikh Hasina government, top JMB operatives have taken refuge in Assam and Bengal (read this report).
+During the rule of the Khaleda Zia-led Bangladesh Nationalist Party (BNP), which was pro-Pakistan and anti-India, the ISI had funded the United Liberation Front of Asom (ULFA) and the National Democratic Front of Bodoland (NDFB) as well as some other separatist terror groups in the North East.
 Terrorists belonging to these groups were provided safe bases and training facilities in Bangladesh till the Sheikh Hasina government hounded them out after coming to power in December 2008.

 The ISI now wants to recover the lost ground in the North East and has thus charted an elaborate plan to resume support to the North East militant groups through the Hizbul.
 “But we suspect it is not just the Hizbul that the ISI has tasked with establishing contacts with the North East militant groups and setting up bases and modules in the region.
 Most of the northeastern states, especially Assam, Nagaland, Meghalaya and Manipur, have significant populations of Muslims, and some among them have been radicalised through madrassas and masjids staffed by Wahhabi preachers and maulanas.
 A large section of the Muslims in the northeastern states are of Bangladeshi origin and live in constant fear of being detected and prosecuted.
 It is easy to play on their fears and radicalise them,” said an Inspector General-rank Assam police officer.